Surface, Los Angeles. Transfer Array Exit Point

 [Surface Interference Detected: Skill cooldown increased to 7 seconds until acclimation.]

 Seven seconds.
-She absorbed the delay without comment.
+She dismissed the prompt.

 [PRIMAL BOND: Active.
 Soul-Marked.]